taoyilee/Keras_MedicalImgAI/README.md

 2. Download DenseNet-121 ImageNet tensorflow pretrained weights from [DenseNet-Keras](https://drive.google.com/open?id=0Byy2AcGyEVxfSTA4SHJVOHNuTXc).
 Specify the file path in `config.ini` (field: `base_model_weights_file`)
 3. Create & source a new virtualenv.
 Python >= **3.6** is required.
 4. Install dependencies by running `pip3 install -r requirements.txt`.
-5. Run `python train.py` to train a new model.
+5. Run `./kmi_train <config_file>.ini` to train a new model.
 If you want to run the training using multiple GPUs, just prepend `CUDA_VISIBLE_DEVICES=0,1,...` to restrict the GPU devices. `nvidia-smi` command will be helpful if you don't know which device are available.
-6. Run `python test.py` to test the model.
+6. Run `./kmi_test <config_file>.ini

 ## CAM
 Reference: [Grad-CAM](https://arxiv.org/pdf/1610.02391).
 CAM image is generated as accumumlated weighted activation before last global average pooling (GAP) layer.
 It is scaled up to 224\*224 to match original image.